marcelhecker/tiny_ai_template/README.md

 # Mustache Preview System with NodeJS

-The repository demonstrates how to create a preview system for Mustache templates.
+A simple preview system for Mustache templates.
 The templates are rendered with a set of preview data objects.

 ## Requirements